Trammel1/BlackjackProject/README.md

 * WYZANT

 # Lesson Learned
 I learned how to create enumerated types and have classes call on those enums.
 The blackjack project also brought out an emphasis on UML designs, this is a crucial part of programming figuring out what class will do what in java and in real life.
 I learned I can combine all the if statements to determine a winning condition for blackjack.
-I also learned to manage and use each condition to create other conditions for doing something else by using the conditions in the method to get another mehod.
+I also learned to manage and use each condition to create other conditions for doing something else by using the conditions in the method to get another method.